ansible/ansible-navigator/.github/CONTRIBUTING.md

 Some background:

 The ansible-navigator code base is not just for it's users but current and future developers.
-Over time we have implemented a few tools that help us maintain it and you contribute.
+Over time we have adopted a few tools that help us maintain it and you contribute.

 1. mypy (Helps with type checking)